Olivier-Boudeville/Ceylan-WOOPER/doc/wooper.rst

 .. role:: raw-latex(raw)
    :format: latex

+.. comment Would appear too late, can only be an be used only in preamble:
+.. comment :raw-latex:`\usepackage{graphicx}`
+.. comment As a result, in this document at least a '.. figure:: XXXX' must
+.. exist, otherwise: 'Undefined control sequence \includegraphics.'.

 :raw-html:`<a name="wooper_top"></a>`

 :raw-html:`<div class="banner"><p><em>WOOPER documentation</em> <a href="http://wooper.esperide.org">browse latest</a> <a href="https://olivier-boudeville.github.io/Ceylan-WOOPER/wooper.html">browse mirror</a> <a href="wooper.pdf">get PDF</a> <a href="#wooper_top">go to top</a> <a href="#wooper_bottom">go to bottom</a> <a href="mailto:about(dash)wooper(at)esperide(dot)com?subject=[WOOPER]%20Remark">mail us</a></p></div>`